25prabhu10/notes/docs/Languages/HTML/HTML.md

      /*
-        Hides the list off screen, since these are links that are only useful for keyboard users, and do not require being consistently visible.
+        Hides the list off screen, since these are links that are only useful for keyboard users, and do not require being consistently visible
       */
      .off-screen-ul {
        left: -100vw;